neticdk/go-stdlib/assert/README.md

 func Contains(t testingT, collection any, element any, msgAndArgs ...any) bool
 ```

 Contains asserts that a collection contains a specific element/substring.
-Supports: \- string: checks for substring presence. \- slice/array: checks for element presence using the internal 'equal' comparison. \- map: checks for value presence using the internal 'equal' comparison.
+Supports: \- string: checks for substring presence. \- slice/array: checks for element presence using the internal 'equal' comparison. \- map: checks for value presence using the internal 'equal' comparison \(unlike ContainsKey which checks for keys\).

 <a name="ContainsKey"></a>
 ## func [ContainsKey](<https://github.com/neticdk/go-stdlib/blob/main/assert/collection.go#L74>)